Recipe for Greek Chicken Souvlaki

 While nougat is a delight all its own, enjoy it even more by dipping into a bit of chocolate, or putting it in vanilla ice cream!

-To learn more about making nougat, consider a Provence cooking class or vacation, perhaps “Cooking Passport to Provence,” where Chef Berard delights in teaching his students all about French traditions.
+To learn more about making nougat, consider a Provence cooking class or vacation, perhaps Cuisine and Culture of Provence, where Chef Mark delights in teaching his students all about French traditions.